-One dish G and I order all too frequently from our neighborhood Chinese restaurant for takeout or delivery is Mongolian beef.
-We just can’t seem to get enough of this delightful medley of tender beef and fragrant scallions in a sweet and savory brown sauce!
+One dish that G and I order all too frequently from our neighborhood Chinese restaurant is Mongolian beef.
+We just can’t get enough of this delightful medley of tender beef and fragrant scallions in a sweet-and-savory brown sauce!

-Unfortunately for my tummy, G and I decided at the beginning of the year to eat out less and resolved to enjoy more home-cooked meals.
-Fortunately, the delectable flavors of Mongolian beef are easy enough to replicate.
-With less than 30 minutes cook time, this recipe is so simple to make yet so much better than takeout.
+Unfortunately for my tummy, we decided at the beginning of the year to eat out less and resolved to cook more of our restaurant favorites like shrimp fried rice at home.
+Fortunately for my tummy, the delectable flavors of Mongolian beef are easy enough to replicate.
+With less than 30 minutes of cook time and basic Asian pantry staples, this recipe is so simple to make yet so much better than takeout.

 Ingredients